syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 Currently, the [SfParallaxView]() directly supports the following controls.
 Bind the control to the [`Source`]() property.

     1. ScrollView
-    2. ListView
+    2. Syncfusion ListView

-The following code sample demonstrates how to bind the ListView to the [`Source`]() property.
+The following code sample demonstrates how to bind the Syncfusion ListView to the [`Source`]() property.

 {% tabs %}